synaxis/BFHeroesFesl/README.md

 had it's own version also used in famous titles, such as Battlefield2/Battlefield2142.
 Need For Speed , and others.

 The general  consists of the following components:
-1. gameClient.exe: the front-end gameClient - for Production mode that runs on the player's computer.
-Consists mainly of a graphical userinterface and some game-logic.
+1. gameClient.exe: the front-end gameClient - for Production mode that runs on the player's computer.A graphical UI and some game-logic.

 2. gameServer.exe: the server that acts as a central game coordinator for the players in a match.
-Consists mainly of game logic and connections to game clients.

 3.FESL Login Server.
 A  login System.
 Used mostly for authentication for account and Stats retrieving for the player.
 We don't know the meaning of FESL, probably front end socket-lawyer?